oleewere/fluent-plugin-azurestorage-gen2/README.md

 ### time_slice_wait

 The time to wait old logs.
 Default is 10 minutes.
-Specify larger value if old logs may reache.

 ### utc